murayuki/Palworld-SettingTools/README_EN.md

-# PalWorld Server Setting Editor
+# Palworld Server Setting Editor

 **Made to make it easier for you to modify the settings, some codes may not be very user friendly.**